frankwillmore/__VACUUMMS__/DEVELOPER_GUIDE.md

 - re-work command line options for POSIX style
 - re-name all *ftw_* prefixes to *vacuumms_*
 - re-name uniq to something without a name collision, e.g. vuniq
+- display build options as output when running vacuumms executable

 ## Developer stuff